mlc-ai/web-llm/README.md

 You can find a complete example on how to run WebLLM in service worker in [examples/service-worker](examples/service-worker/).

-### Build a ChatApp

-You can find a complete chat app example in [examples/simple-chat](examples/simple-chat/).

 ### Chrome Extension

-You can also find examples on building chrome extension with WebLLM in [examples/chrome-extension](examples/chrome-extension/) and [examples/chrome-extension-webgpu-service-worker](examples/chrome-extension-webgpu-service-worker/).
+You can also find examples of building Chrome extension with WebLLM in [examples/chrome-extension](examples/chrome-extension/) and [examples/chrome-extension-webgpu-service-worker](examples/chrome-extension-webgpu-service-worker/).
 The latter one leverages service worker, so the extension is persistent in the background.

 ## Full OpenAI Compatibility
 WebLLM is designed to be fully compatible with [OpenAI API](https://platform.openai.com/docs/api-reference/chat).
-Thus, besides building simple chat bot, you can also have the following functionalities with WebLLM:
+Thus, besides building a simple chatbot, you can also have the following functionalities with WebLLM:

 - [streaming](examples/streaming): return output as chunks in real-time in the form of an AsyncGenerator
-- [json-mode](examples/json-mode): efficiently ensure output is in json format, see [OpenAI Reference](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) for more.
+- [json-mode](examples/json-mode): efficiently ensure output is in JSON format, see [OpenAI Reference](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) for more.
 - [function-calling](examples/function-calling): function calling with fields `tools` and `tool_choice`.
-- [seed-to-reproduce](examples/seed-to-reproduce): use seeding to ensure reproducible output with fields `seed`.
+- [seed-to-reproduce](examples/seed-to-reproduce): use seeding to ensure a reproducible output with fields `seed`.

 ## Model Support

-We export all supported models in `webllm.prebuiltAppConfig`, where you can see a list of models that you can simply call `const engine: webllm.MLCEngineInterface = await webllm.CreateMLCEngine(anyModel)` with.
-Prebuilt models include:

-- Llama-2
-- Llama-3
+We export all our prebuilt models in [`prebuiltAppConfig`](https://github.com/mlc-ai/web-llm/blob/main/src/config.ts#L291), including
+- Llama 2 and Llama 3
+- Phi 1.5 and Phi 2
 - Gemma
+- Qwen 1.5
+- Zephyr
-- Phi-1.5 and Phi-2
+- RedPajama
-- Mistral-7B-Instruct
+- Mistral
-- OpenHermes-2.5-Mistral-7B
+- OpenHermes
-- NeuralHermes-2.5-Mistral-7B
+- NeuralHermes
 - TinyLlama
-- RedPajama

 Alternatively, you can compile your own model and weights as described below.
 WebLLM works as a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm).
-It reuses the model artifact and builds flow of MLC LLM, please check out [MLC LLM document](https://llm.mlc.ai/docs/deploy/javascript.html) on how to add new model weights and libraries to WebLLM.
+It reuses the model artifact and builds the flow of MLC LLM, please check out [MLC LLM document](https://llm.mlc.ai/docs/deploy/javascript.html) on how to add new model weights and libraries to WebLLM.

 Here, we go over the high-level idea.
-There are two elements of the WebLLM package that enables new models and weight variants.
+There are two elements of the WebLLM package that enable new models and weight variants.

 - `model`: Contains a URL to model artifacts, such as weights and meta-data.
 - `model_lib`: A URL to the web assembly library (i.e. wasm file) that contains the executables to accelerate the model computations.